 The FTO may make a request for resources by including a RIC-Request (see 13.11 (Resource request procedures)) in the Authentication-Confirm frame.
 The RIC-Request is generated by the procedures of 13.11.3.1 (FTO procedures), and the RIC-Response is generated by the procedures of 13.11.3.2 (AP procedures).

-If the value of the Status Code field returned by the target AP in the Authentication-Ack frame is not SUCCESS, then the FTO shall abandon this transition attempt.
+If the value of the Status Code field returned by the target FTR in the Authentication-Ack frame is not SUCCESS, then the FTO shall abandon this transition attempt.

 In an RSN, on successful completion of the FT authentication exchange of the FT resource request protocol, the PTKSA has been established and proven live.
 The key replay counter shall be initialized to 0, and the subsequent EAPOL-Key frames (e.g., GTK, IGTK, (11ba)BIGTK, and WIGTK updates) shall use the key replay counter to detect and discard replays.
-The PTKSA shall be deleted by the target AP if it does not receive a Reassociation Request frame from the FTO within the reassociation deadline timeout value.
+The PTKSA shall be deleted by the target FTR if it does not receive a Reassociation Request frame from the FTO within the reassociation deadline timeout value.

 In a non-RSN, the Authentication-Ack frame contains a TIE with a reassociation deadline.
 If the FTO does not send a Reassociation Request frame to the target AP within that interval, the FTO shall abandon this transition attempt.

-The exchange between the FTO and the target AP may continue with reassociation (13.7.1 (FT reassociation in an RSN) or 13.7.2 (FT reassociation in a non-RSN)).
+The exchange between the FTO and the target FTR may continue with reassociation (13.7.1 (FT reassociation in an RSN) or 13.7.2 (FT reassociation in a non-RSN)).

 Over-the-DS fast BSS transition with resource request

 The over-the-DS FT resource request protocol in an RSN is shown in Figure 13-12 (Over-the-DS FT resource request protocol in an RSN).

+Figure 13-12 – Over-the-DS FT resource request protocol in an RSN

 The over-the-DS FT resource request protocol in a non-RSN is shown in Figure 13-13 (Over-the-DS FT resource request protocol in a non-RSN).

-To perform an Over-the-DS FT resource request protocol to a target AP, after completing the FT Request/Response frame exchange given in 13.5.3 (Over-the-DS FT protocol in an RSN) or 13.5.5 (Over-the-DS FT protocol in a non-RSN), the FTO and target AP (through the current AP) shall perform the following exchange, using the mechanism described in 13.10 (Remote request broker (RRB) communication):
+To perform an Over-the-DS FT resource request protocol to a target FTR, after completing the FT Request/Response frame exchange given in 13.5.3 (Over-the-DS FT protocol in an RSN) or 13.5.5 (Over-the-DS FT protocol in a non-RSN), the FTO and target FTR (through the current FTR) shall perform the following exchange, using the mechanism described in 13.10 (Remote request broker (RRB) communication):

-FTO®Target AP: FT Confirm (FTO, TargetAP, RSNE[PMKR1Name], MDE, FTE[MIC, ANonce, SNonce, R1KH-ID, R0KH-ID], RIC-Request)
+FTO®Target FTR: FT Confirm (FTO, TargetAP, RSNE[PMKR1Name], MDE, FTE[MIC, ANonce, SNonce, R1KH-ID, R0KH-ID], RIC-Request, Basic Multi-Link element)

-Target AP®FTO: FT Ack (FTO, TargetAP, Status, RSNE[PMKR1Name], MDE, FTE[MIC, ANonce, SNonce, R1KH-ID, R0KH-ID], TIE[ReassociationDeadline], RIC-Response)
+Target FTR®FTO: FT Ack (FTO, TargetAP, Status, RSNE[PMKR1Name], MDE, FTE[MIC, ANonce, SNonce, R1KH-ID, R0KH-ID], TIE[ReassociationDeadline], RIC-Response, Basic Multi-Link element)

+where the Basic Multi-Link element is included when the target FTR is an AP MLD.

-The SME of the FTO initiates the FT Confirm frame to the target AP by issuing an MLME-REMOTE-REQUEST.request primitive with parameters including the contents of the FT Confirm frame (FT Action frame with an FT Action field value indicating FT Confirm) to be sent.
+The SME of the FTO initiates the FT Confirm frame to the target FTR by issuing an MLME-REMOTE-REQUEST.request primitive with parameters including the contents of the FT Confirm frame (FT Action frame with an FT Action field value indicating FT Confirm) to be sent.
 The MAC of the FTO transmits this Action frame.
-For processing at the current AP and target AP, see 13.10 (Remote request broker (RRB) communication).
+For processing at the current FTR and target FTR, see 13.10 (Remote request broker (RRB) communication).
 When the MAC of the FTO receives the FT Ack frame (FT Action frame with an FT Action field value indicating FT Ack), it passes it to the SME by use of an MLME-REMOTE-REQUEST.indication primitive, with parameters including the contents of the received Action frame.